-A suitable home for chipmunks
+Creating a good home for chipmunks

-Your chipmunks' home
+Your chipmunks' home will need

-You should also provide access to nest boxes filled with shredded paper or dust-free hay so that your chipmunks can rest and sleep comfortably.
+- Nest boxes - fill these with shredded paper or dust-free hay so that your chipmunks can rest and sleep comfortably.

 Keeping your chipmunks warm outside

-If the weather turns colder, chipmunks may 'hibernate' for short periods, meaning they will lay down body fat to survive any cold periods when they aren't eating.
-Extra nesting material should be provided during colder weather.
+If the weather turns colder, chipmunks may 'hibernate' for short periods, meaning they'll lay down body fat to survive any cold periods when they aren't eating.
+Give them extra nesting material during colder weather.

 Cleaning your chipmunks' enclosure